About

 The early years of the Office of Women’s Programs required efforts be made to address concerns related to access to programs and opportunities for women students, faculty and staff while providing education and resources to individuals dealing with situations that were less than hospitable to the notion of equal opportunity.
 Included was the implementation of programs, conferences, consciousness raising and assertiveness training.
 Resources which endure to this day include the Film and Video Library, the Victim Assistance Team (VAT), and Survivor Support Group.

 The VAT hotline was one of the first sexual assault hotline programs on a university campus in the nation, and one of the first four campus Women’s Centers to provide sexual assault support services.
 VAT began in 1975 and served three survivors the first year.
-Since then.
-750 volunteers have served nearly 1700 survivors.
+Since then, we have served hundreds of survivors.

 A significant change occurred in 1985 when the administration of the Women’s Interdisciplinary Studies Program, founded by a subcommittee of the Faculty Women’s Caucus in 1977, was moved to the Office in a cooperative agreement with the College of Arts, Humanities, and Social Sciences.
 The change was made in order to provide the program with more visibility and a home.
 The title of the office changed to Women’s Program and Studies.
 The relationship with AAHS continued until 1988 at which time the program began reporting to the Vice President for Academic Affairs.